 Although MOST people with hyperparathyroidism have the classic presentation of high calcium in the blood and high parathyroid hormone (PTH) in the blood, about 20% of people with very significant parathyroid disease will have high calcium and normal PTH levels.
 This is very important... it was discussed in the table above, but we are doing it here again because most of these patients are not being diagnosed correctly... it is overlooked by many endocrinologists (some endocrinologists just don't see many patients with this disease).
 Every DAY we operate on at least 2 patients with hyperparathyroidism who have high calcium levels but never had a high parathyroid hormone level.
 Every one of these patients is found to have a bad parathyroid gland (a parathyroid tumor) and they get better after the operation.
 How can this be?
 Well, think this through with us...
 The parathyroid glands control the calcium in the blood.
 If the calcium in the blood is ever high, "normal" parathyroid glands would sense the high calcium and turn themselves off--and the PTH level would be near zero.
 Thus, if the PTH level is in the normal range when the calcium is high, then there is something wrong with the parathyroid glands, and one (or more) of them has lost their ability to 'turn off' and it is stuck in the 'on' position.
 This bad parathyroid gland should be removed.
 Think of it this way... a "normal" parathyroid hormone level is only normal if your calcium is normal.
-If your calcium is high, then a "correct" parathyroid hormone would be near zero... if your parathyroid glands are normal.
+If your calcium is high, then a "correct" parathyroid hormone would be very low... if your parathyroid glands are normal.
 If not, then it is the parathyroid glands that are CAUSING the calcium to go high.
 Have we totally confused you yet?